control-toolbox/OptimalControl.jl/docs/src/tutorial-goddard.md

 using OptimalControl
 using NLPModelsIpopt
-using DifferentialEquations # to get the Flow function using MINPACK               # NLE solver using Plots
+using DifferentialEquations # to get the Flow function using NonlinearSolve        # NLE solver using Plots
 ```